Image source: The Urbanist

 Seattleites have several proposals for fixing this traffic mess.
 The first is “rolling back” the intersection to its original function, removing the awkwardly placed diagonal road so traffic can flow more smoothly.
 Another suggested a roundabout, which would decrease the speed of individual cars but increase the overall traffic flow.

-Traffic is a tough challenge for a growing city
+Traffic safety is a tough challenge for a growing Seattle

 Seattle’s ever-expanding population is posing a unique challenge to urban planners already scrambling to fix an outdated, and often nonsensical, street grid.
 As more residents leave cars behind in favor of walking, biking, and public transit, officials are struggling to create the necessary infrastructure to keep them safe.
 Bikers recently protested the city’s latest bike plan, which cut 11 miles of previously planned protected bike lanes and reduced plans for greenways by 20 miles.
 Some particularly ambitious city planners are beginning to talk about putting a lid over I-5, which cut many walkable neighborhoods off from downtown when it was built in the 1950s.
 And the city has plans to spend $651,000 on high-tech traffic lights that can ease congestion by changing light cycles in response to traffic backups.